swarnavarsha1/gmail_outlook_automation/README.md

 ### Email Inbox Management with AI Agents

-- Continuously monitors the agency's Gmail inbox
+- Continuously monitors the agency's Gmail and Outlook inbox
-- Categorizes emails into 'customer complaint,' 'product inquiry,' 'customer feedback,' or 'unrelated'
+- Categorizes emails into 'customer complaint', 'product inquiry', 'customer feedback', 'samsara related' or 'unrelated'
 - Automatically handles irrelevant emails to maintain efficiency
+- **Manual Email Check Buttons**: Users can manually check for new emails using the **"Check Gmail"** and **"Check Outlook"** buttons on the frontend dashboard.
+These buttons trigger email fetching and draft generation for new messages.

 ### AI Response Generation

 - Quickly drafts emails for customer complaints and feedback using Langgraph
-- Utilizes RAG techniques to answer product/service related questions accurately
+- Utilizes RAG techniques to answer product/service-related questions accurately
 - Creates personalized email content tailored to each customer's needs

+### Samsara Integration for Fleet Management

+- Extracts location, vehicle, and driver details from Samsara API
+- Automatically identifies fleet-related inquiries and fetches relevant data
+- Ensures accurate and up-to-date vehicle tracking and response generation for transport and logistics

 ### Quality Assurance with AI

 - Automatically checks email quality, formatting, and relevance
 - Ensures every response meets high standards before reaching the client

+## Frontend Dashboard

+The system includes a user-friendly **React.js frontend** that provides an intuitive interface for monitoring email activity.
+Key features include:

+- **Email Statistics Overview**: Displays total received emails, read/unread count, replied emails, and drafted responses.
+- **Email Accounts Panel**: Users can switch between connected email accounts (Gmail and Outlook) to monitor emails from different sources.
+- **Recent Emails Section**: Lists the most recent emails received.
+- **Search and Filter Options**: Users can search emails by sender and filter by time range.
+- **Manual Email Checking**: The **"Check Gmail"** and **"Check Outlook"** buttons allow users to manually fetch new emails and trigger the AI draft generation process.

 ## How It Works

-1. **Email Monitoring**: The system constantly checks for new emails in the agency's Gmail inbox using the Gmail API.
+1. **Email Monitoring**: The system constantly checks for new emails in the agency's Gmail/Outlook inbox using the Gmail API/Outlook credentials.
 2. **Email Categorization**: AI agents sort each email into predefined categories.
 3. **Response Generation**:
    - For complaints or feedback: The system quickly drafts a tailored email response.
    - For service/product questions: The system uses RAG to retrieve accurate information from agency documents and generates a response.
+   - For Samsara-related emails: The system fetches the respective location, vehicle details, or driver details, ensuring accurate fleet tracking.
 4. **Quality Assurance**: Each draft email undergoes AI quality and formatting checks.
 5. **Sending**: Approved emails are sent to the client promptly, ensuring timely communication.